-Announced last October, Amazon's Alexa Guard feature has finally arrived in the US, turning Echo speakers across the country into loyal watchdogs.
+Announced back in 2018, Amazon's Alexa Guard feature went live in the US last year, turning Echo speakers across the country into loyal watchdogs.

 When enabled, Guard has your Echo smart speakers listen out for sounds of breaking glass or smoke/CO2 alarms, and will notify you if it detects anything.

 It's a pretty great feature, one that can essentially turn your existing smoke alarms into smart ones, while also doing the job of other home security devices.